WELL – Understanding the all-new wellness rating system by USGBC

 Soon all the focus was on energy conservation, efficiency and how sustainable a building was, almost side-lining the main purpose of a building – its occupants’ comfort and wellbeing.

 The need for shelter and comfort could be said to be the prime reasons for which the practice and study of architecture evolved.
 From the need to protect us from elements of nature, animals, natural calamities to the ones made by the man himself.
 We have come a long way.
-Concerns have changed from the one’s protection from wild animals to that of theft and crime, but even today all that humans seek is an assurance of being and feeling safe, comfortable and having sense of well-being, ensuring them to act with best of their capabilities.
+Concerns have changed from the protection of the ones from wild animals to that of theft and crime, but even today all that humans seek is an assurance of being and feeling safe, comfortable and having a sense of well-being, ensuring them to act with best of their capabilities.

 Us humans are always dependent on our environments to nurture and sustain us.
 Today when most of our time is spent indoors, this environment is the built environment.
 This built-environment can either support or inhibit us from achieving our maximum potential and it is imperative to ensure our buildings have a positive impact on us.